 PA in Bloom Competition

 Each year we run a gardening competition called PA in Bloom.
 Residents across PA Housing take part, from Nottingham to Surrey and there is a prize giving ceremony after judging.
-The overall winner for 2018 was Theofanis Andrews (from East Sheen) for his exceptional and diligent contributions.
-He also won 1st prize in the community garden and PA nomination categories.
+The overall winner for 2019 was Jane Watson who also won first place in the 'Most inspiring or creative garden' category.

 The Orchard Project (Landon Park)